DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/30 Hierarchical Array.md

 Do **not specify** the [nodes.parentKeyExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/parentKeyExpr.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#parentKeyExpr') and [edges](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/edges '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/edges/') options because they are a part of another binding mode.

-During the binding process, the widget creates a shape for every bound node and connectors between a node and its children.
-Note that edges are not maintained as entities in a data source, thus a detached connector disappears after rebinding.
+During the binding process, the widget creates a shape for every bound node and all connectors that are between a node and its children.
+Note that the edges are not maintained as entities in a data source, thus the detached connector disappears after it is rebound.

         <!-- tab: index.js -->
         $(function() {